 Just, Melvin: Just Evil

-The documentary chronicles the experiences of Whitney’s family members, including his mother, aunts, and other relatives, who were victims of Melvin Just’s abuse.
-Through intimate interviews, it reveals the extent of the abuse, which affected nearly every member of the family across three generations.
-Some victims were as young as two years old when the abuse began.
+The documentary recounts the experiences of Whitney’s family members, including his mother, aunts, and other relatives, who were victims of Melvin Just’s abuse.
+It reveals the extent of the crimes, which affected nearly every member of the family across three generations, with some victims as young as two years old when the abuse began.
+Whitney confronts his grandfather on camera about the allegations, which Just denies, despite having been convicted of twelve counts of child molestation in 1979.

-The documentary highlights the long-term consequences of the abuse, including substance addiction, homelessness, and ongoing psychological trauma among the victims.
-It also touches on the cycle of abuse, as some family members struggle with conflicting emotions towards their abuser.
+The film also addresses allegations that Just was involved in the murder of a social worker who had reportedly discovered him in bed with his stepdaughter.
+It examines the long-term consequences of the abuse, including substance addiction, homelessness, and enduring psychological trauma among the victims.
+The documentary further explores the cycle of abuse, as some family members struggle with conflicted emotions towards their abuser.

 4 Comments